Computation of Burgers Vectors from Elastic Strain and Lattice Rotation Data: Tests - BCDI Data

 Bragg coherent diffraction imaging (BCDI) allows the 3D-resolved experimental characterisation of morphology and lattice strain in microcrystals \cite{robinson,pfeifer}.
 Lattice reflections of a microcrystal illuminated with a coherent x-ray beam are used to measure coherent x-ray diffraction patterns (CXDPs), which are in turn used to determine the effective (complex) electron density in the sample.
 The phase of the complex electron density of a reflection in the $hkl$ direction, $\phi_{hkl}(\bm{r})$, is related to the displacement field of the crystal lattice structure, $\bm{u}(\bm{r})$, by the expression $\phi_{hkl}(\bm{r}) = \bm{q}_{hkl}\cdot\bm{u}(\bm{r})$, where $\bm{q}_{hkl}$ is the reflection Bragg vector \cite{takagi}.
 By measuring at least three linearly-independent crystal reflections $\bm{u}(\bm{r})$ can be recovered, and the displacement gradient $\bm{\beta}$ and thus the strain and lattice rotation fields calculated.

 The data used for this test was taken from a micron-sized sample of high-purity tungsten containing a set of five dislocations and measured using BCDI.
-The data was then processed to determine the strain and lattice rotations $\bm{\varepsilon}$ and $\bm{\omega}$.
+Six \{110\} crystal reflections were measured and their CXDPs recorded.
+Phase retrieval was then used to recover the complex-valued electron density for each reflection.
+This was projected back into a common, orthogonal sample coordinate frame with $5 \times 5 \times 5$ \si{nm}$^{3}$ voxel size.
+Spatial resolution was quantified by differentiating line profiles of electron density amplitude across the object-air interface and fitting these with a Gaussian profile.
+The average 3D spatial resolution, taken as $2\sigma$ of the fitted Gaussian, was $22$ \si{nm}.
+The data was processed to determine the strain and lattice rotations $\bm{\varepsilon}$ and $\bm{\omega}$.
 For further information on the manufacture of the material specimen, the BCDI measurements, the processing of the data and the strain and lattice rotation fields, refer to Hofmann et al. \cite{hofmann}.

 The locations of the five dislocations were first determined and plotted using a standard Burgers circuit size of 5x5x5 voxels rastered over the 3D sample volume.
 Fig. \ref{fig:BCDIplotter} shows the specimen shape and known dislocations superposed on the field of quivers, with the quivers depicting the direction and magnitude of the computed Burgers vector at each point.